Last Updated on January 22, 2023

 Hide in Plain Sight (10th Level)

-If you spend one minute creating camouflage for yourself, you gain a +10 bonus to Dexterity (Stealth) checks, as long as you remain motionless and take no actions.
-You must have access to fresh mud, dirt, plants, soot, and other naturally occurring materials with which to create your camouflage, and you can only hide by pressing yourself up against a solid surface, such as a tree or wall, that is at least as tall and wide as you are.
+You can only hide by pressing yourself up against a solid surface, such as a tree or wall, that is at least as tall and wide as you are.

-This is a whole lot of rules for a bonus that’s not that much better than advantage — and if a ranger said they were going to cover themselves in leaves and stand really still (at any level), I’d give them advantage on that stealth check, so why on Oerth is this a 10th-level class ability?!
+This is a whole lot of rules for a bonus that’s not that much better than advantage — and if a ranger said they were going to cover themselves in leaves and stand really still (at any level), I’d give them advantage on that stealth check, so why on Earth is this a 10th-level class ability?!

 This is why people think the ranger sucks.